 Sure, kale pesto isn’t particularly traditional.
 That said, given that onion and garlic form the backbone of essentially every traditional dish known to man, FODMAP friendly food kind of has to forge it’s own path.
 If traditional pesto is more your thing, try my FODMAP friendly pesto recipe.
 If you like a bit of basil and a bit of health, try the vegetable packed pesto.
 But if you enjoy a stunningly green and delicious way to eat kale, read on.

-- If you’re into it, feel free to use garlic infused oil in this recipe.
-Personally, I can’t be bothered because I can never seem to taste it anyway, but you do you.
+If you’re into it, feel free to use garlic infused oil in this recipe.
+I have been making my own and am now obsessed – it tastes so much more legit than store bought.
 Needless to say, you could also use garlic if you don’t need the pesto to be FODMAP friendly.

 - Most topically, they go down a treat on crispy Kipfler potatoes.

 - Add it to the ricotta filling of the gluten free spinach and ricotta ravioli, or drizzle a little fresh pesto on top.

 - Use it on this choose your own adventure potato salad.

 - Smother it on the gluten free sourdough as the base for them fancy roasted capsicum tartines.

 - Use it as a basil pesto replacement in these cheesy, gluten free sourdough toasties.

 - 1 bunch Tuscan kale about 125g once big and smaller woody stems removed washed and chopped